Spin-Orbit Coupling Effect on the Seebeck Coefficient in Dirac Electron Systems in $\alpha$-(BETS)$_2$I$_3$: Seebeck Effects

 First, the sign of the Seebeck coefficient is examined by noting that both the conduction and valence bands contribute to the Seebeck coefficient as seen from Eqs.~(\ref{eq:spectral_comp}), (\ref{eq:S}) and (\ref{eq:S_comp}).
-Since the intraband contribution of Eq.~(\ref{eq:S_comp}) shows $S_{\nu}^{\g \g} < 0 (> 0)$ for $\ep - \mu > 0 (<0)$, the conduction (valence) band gives the negative (positive) sign for the component of the Seebeck coefficient.
-Therefore, the sign of the Seebeck coefficient is determined by a competition between the conduction and valence bands.
-Figure \ref{fig4} shows the $T$ dependence of $S_{\nu}^{\g\g'}$, where the component of $(\g,\g')$= (1,1) is negative due to the conduction band (i.e., electrons) and that of (2,2) is positive due to the valence band (i.e., holes).
-The case of $\nu = y$ shows $S_{y}^{22} < - S_{y}^{11}$ for $T < 0.004$ and $S_{y}^{22} > - S_{y}^{11}$ for $T > 0.004$, respectively.
+Since the intraband contribution of Eq.~(\ref{eq:S_comp}) gives $S_{\nu}^{\g \g} < 0 (> 0)$ for $\ep - \mu > 0 (<0)$, the conduction (valence) band gives the negative (positive) sign for the component of the Seebeck coefficient.
+Therefore, the sign of the Seebeck coefficient is determined by the competition between the conduction and valence bands.
+Figure \ref{fig4} shows the $T$ dependence of $S_{\nu}^{\g\g'}$, where the component of $(\g,\g')$ = (1, 1) is negative due to the conduction band (i.e., electrons) and that of (2,2) is positive due to the valence band (i.e., holes).
+The case of $\nu = y$ shows $S_{y}^{22} < - S_{y}^{11}$ for $T < 0.004$ and $S_{y}^{22} > - S_{y}^{11}$ for $T > 0.004$.
 For the $y$ direction, a crossover of the dominant contribution occurs from the electron to the hole with increasing $T$, while the dominant contribution in the case of $\nu = x$ is always the electron, i.e., $S_{x}^{22} < -S_{x}^{11}$ for $T < 0.02$.
-The interband contribution $S_{\nu}^{12} ( = S_{\nu}^{21})$ is much smaller than those of the intraband contribution.
+The interband contribution's $S_{\nu}^{12} (= S_{\nu}^{21})$ is much smaller than those of the intraband contribution.

-Next, we examine the $T$ dependence of the Seebeck coefficients $S_x$ and $S_y$ of Eq.~(\ref{eq:S}).
-Figure \ref{fig5} shows $S_\nu$, where solid line, 2-dot dash line and dash line correspond to $R$ =1, 0.5 and 0, respectively.
-These lines are calculated for transfer energies with both Re $w_h$ and Im $w_h$ in Table \ref{table_1}, while the dot line is calculated for transfer energies with only Re $w_h$.
+Next, we examine the $T$ dependence of the Seebeck coefficients $S_x$ and $S_y$ in Eq.~(\ref{eq:S}).
+Figure \ref{fig5} shows $S_\nu$, where solid line, double-dot-dashed line and dashed line correspond to $R$ = 1, 0.5, and 0, respectively.
+These lines are calculated for transfer energies with both Re $w_h$ and Im $w_h$ in Table \ref{table_1}, while the dotted line is calculated for transfer energies with only Re $w_h$.
 It turns out that $S_y > S_x$ at any temperature.
-Noticeable behaviors is as follows.
+Noticeable behaviors are as follows.

-(i) At low temperatures, both $S_y(<0)$ and $S_x(<0)$ decrease from zero and take a minimum.
-With increasing $T$ further, both $S_y$ and $S_x$ start increasing and become close to the respective dot lines.
+(1) At low temperatures, both $S_y (<0)$ and $S_x (<0)$ decrease from zero and take a minimum.
+With a further increase of $T$, both $S_y$ and $S_x$ start increasing and become close to their respective dotted lines.